radarsu/me/README.md

 }
 ```
+- `for of` better than `forEach`
 - DOM:
-  - appendChild better than innerHTML.
+  - appendChild better than innerHTML for small number of items, innerHTML overall better